 Back-To-Basics: Stationary Glass Installation Considerations

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 When replacing stationary glass, there are extra considerations to perform a complete and quality repair.

 Stationary glass isn’t just the windshield, which has become a more complex repair or replacement operation than it once was.
 Each of the following also provide their own set of challenges: